liwangGT/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 ### 1. Pipeline of lane lines detection from a video

 My pipeline for detecting lane line consists of the following steps.
-Note that the steps for lane lines detection from an image just skips step 1.
+Note that the steps for lane lines detection from an image just skips step 1. see here
+![alt text][img1]

 1. Extract sequence of images from a video using moviepy, and apply a process_image function to modify each frame of image.